quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 1. Click <span class="border-violet-dash">`+ Add transformation`</span> on the home screen.

     ???- note "Not your first time?"
-        If this is not your first time deploying a service to this workspace then navigate to the code samples using the left-hand navigation instead.
+        If this is not your first time deploying a service to this workspace then navigate to the `Code Samples` using the left-hand navigation instead.

 2. Use the search box to find the `Sentiment analysis` sample.